pupilfirst/wd101-scripts/05-how-to-use-canvas/taking-control/README.md

 Here, the _node_ that we want to add an event listener to is going to be the entire HTML docuemnt.
 So let's just replace `node` with `document`.

 Instead of `keydown`, I'm going to guess that there's a `keyup` event.
-I think it would be much better for the animation to be queued when the user releases the key, not when she presses down on it.
+I think it would be much better for the animation to be queued when a user releases the key, not when they presses down on it.

 ```js
 document.addEventListener("keyup", (event) => {